HomeCommunities › Roseville

 How basement risk varies inside Roseville

 We score 19 individual neighborhoods inside Roseville.
 Of those, 9 fall in the high or severe band, 5 are elevated, and 5 are moderate or lower.
-Risk is rarely uniform across a city, so the most useful number is the one for your own block, which a free assessment pins down.
+Risk is rarely uniform across a city, so the most useful number is the one for your own block.

 0Severe